knightazura/ghost-sdk/Admin-pages.md

 Refreshing page reverts back to initial configuration. i.e. the config is not being saved It would be nice if there was a button/widget that allowed you restore the config to default or another saved config

 # Content

+Clicking on 'All Posts' drops down a menu with the options:

+* All Posts - does nothing.

+* Recently Edited - does nothing

+* By Author... - does nothing

+* Search... - does nothing

+Expected behaviours:

+* As with user menu, the arrow should spin round and point up when menu drops down and then revert to pointing down when closed

+* Clicking on anywhere away from menu should close the menu.

+Query - This drop down menu highlights as blue - very nice and the user menu highlights (or downlights) to a blackish colour.
+Should this be more consistent - Blue looks nice!

+Green box with white addition symbol takes user to new post as expected.

+On post preview pane the the star is empty for first post and has a hover effect but does nothing when clicked.
+Other posts have a filled star and a hover effect and still do nothing when clicked.
+The Text next to star says "PUBLISHED by JOHN O'NOLAN"  - this should either be refactored to a user profile or givena  generic name for now such as 'Published by User'.
+Note only the P and U are capitalised - if the whole word is capitalised then 'by' should be as well - otherwise it looks odd.

+Selecting a post works.

 # New Post